deepmediaAI/deep-media-api-quickstart/DeepID_API_QuickStart_v1.5.md

 Need to know **where** manipulation occurs?
 Use the threshold endpoint to pull only segments whose scores meet or exceed your chosen cutoff.

+Important: The threshold endpoint is not compatible with Turbo Mode.
+If you processed a file with Turbo Mode enabled, re‑process it in standard (non‑Turbo) mode to access segment‑level filtering.Sometimes you need more than a single probability – you need to know where manipulation is most likely.
+DeepID now exposes a threshold endpoint that returns only the segments whose scores meet or exceed a threshold you specify.

 #### Endpoint

 ```